Longform

 AI Panic: A Writer’s Eye-Roll

 I write, and honestly, I think I write pretty well.
 I’ve written five novels (all available, for free, via the ‘My Writing’ button at the top of my website.)
 I am specifically commenting here on AI as a writing support tool.
+AI has been a hot topic for a while now among creatives, hobbyists, opinionated internet dwellers, and news outlets.
+There’s absolutely an AI debate going on, and as with any transformative new technology, it’ll take time to figure things out.

 Living with Stage Manager: Accidental Clarity